mesosphere/marathon/docs/docs/native-docker.md

 ## Configuration

-Note that DCOS clusters are already configured to run Docker containers, so DCOS users do not need to follow the steps below.
+Note that DC/OS clusters are already configured to run Docker containers, so DC/OS users do not need to follow the configuration steps below.

 #### Prerequisites

-+ Docker version 1.0.0 or later installed on each slave node.
++ Docker version 1.0.0 or later installed on each agent node.

 #### Configure mesos-slave